Research Design and Analysis

 Our statisticians assist researchers in proposal development, including guidance on hypothesis development, study design, sample size determination, appropriate measurement techniques, and data analysis planning and assisting researchers in conducting advanced statistical analyses and disseminating the results of these analyses.
 Staff include:

 Kandace Fleming received her Ph.D. in Educational Psychology and Research from the University of Kansas in 1998 and has been a member of RDA since 1998.
-As a Scientist and General Director, Fleming is responsible for the day-to-day operation of the RDA Unit.
+As a Senior Scientist and Director, Fleming is responsible for the day-to-day operation of the RDA Unit.
 She has expertise in multilevel and longitudinal analyses, single-subject and small sample statistical techniques, measurement, and instrument development.
 She is fluent in SPSS, SAS, and Mplus.
-She has served as Co-PI, Co-I, or consultant as a quantitative methodologist on numerous funded projects from NIH and IES in the areas of communication, educational interventions, and individuals with disabilities.
+She has served as Co-PI, Co-I, or consultant as a quantitative methodologist on more than 50 funded projects from NIH and IES in the areas of communication, educational interventions, and individuals with disabilities.
+She has particular expertise in the examination of intervention effectiveness using RCTs and other methodologies.

 Rebecca E. Swinburne Romine received her Ph.D. in Quantitative Methods in Educational Psychology from the University of Minnesota in 2011 and joined RDA in 2012.
 An associate research professor, she has expertise in a variety of statistical models including multilevel models, logistic regression, confirmatory factor analysis, Cox regression, and profile analysis.
 She is works primarily in SPSS, Mplus and SAS, and is familiar with AM for complex sampling, Lisrel, and AMOS.
 She also is a frequent user of REDCap.
 She has served as a Co-I, external evaluator, statistician or quantitative methodologist on numerous funded projects from NIH, CDC, DOE, OJJDP, and others in the fields of education, communication, behavioral interventions, and at-risk youth.